Schulich-Ignite/website/content/definitions/api.md

 ### Engine based

-Sometimes when we’re making apps that are complicated (like games), there will need to be an “engine”, the engine basically runs in the background doing things.
+Sometimes when we're making apps that are complicated (like games), there will need to be an "engine", the engine basically runs in the background doing things.

-There will then be an API that you use to interact with the “engine” and do things with it.
+There will then be an API that you use to interact with the "engine" and do things with it.

 #### Wrappers

-Some API’s are complicated… Too complicated.
+Some API's are complicated… Too complicated.
 So people will create what are called wrappers.
 These wrappers are basically pieces of code that use the API under the hood, but make it easier to work with.

 This is called an *abstraction layer*, and it does typically introduce some slowdown, but makes more complex systems much easier to use.
 For example game engines are often wrappers for an API that draws pixels to the screen.
 Most engine API's are wrappers.

 ### Hardware based

-These API’s talk to hardware as if they were applications.
-Hardware API’s are different than endpoints (web-based API's).
+These API's talk to hardware as if they were applications.
+Hardware API's are different than endpoints (web-based API's).
 In endpoints you have to worry about network problems, and malformed data.

 In hardware, you have to do the same, but you have to deal with physical problems as well.
 People rarely spill a coffee on their $20,000 server, but they do it a lot with microphones, webcams etc.

-So your systems have to be much more resilient and adaptable when using hardware than most other types of API’s
+So your systems have to be much more resilient and adaptable when using hardware than most other types of API's

-Generally hardware api’s have a few stages:
+Generally hardware api's have a few stages:

 1. Connection; Setup a connection to the hardware
 2. Register callbacks; Callbacks are functions that do something when an event happens